emerisly/emerisly/README.md

 I'm Emerald Liu, first year computer science student at Cornell University.
 Check out my blog site:
 https://cornell.emerisly.xyz/
+(Cornell blocked all .xyz domain so open link with other internet connection I guess?
+I'll buy a new domain that works with Cornell soon.)

 🔴 From: Shanghai - New York
 🟠 I was: OIer, Vexer